idekerlab/communitydetection-rest-server/README.md

 # Algorithm/ docker command timeout in seconds.
 Anything taking longer will be killed
 communitydetection.algorithm.timeout = 180

-# Json fragment that is a mapping of algorithm names to docker images
+# Path to file containing json of algorithms
-communitydetection.algorithm.map = {"infomap": "coleslawndex/infomap"}
+communitydetection.algorithm.map = communitydetectionalgorithms.json

 # Sets HOST URL prefix (value is prefixed to Location header when query is invoked.
 Can be commented out)
 # communitydetection.host.url = http://ndexbio.org